thosgood/this-weeks-finds/markdown/201-250/week210.md

                    g

-To do this, we need to boost our level of thinking a notch, working not with "G-torsors" and "principal G-bundles" but instead with "G-2-torsors" and "G-gerbes".
+To do this, we need to boost our level of thinking a notch, working not with "G-torsors" and "principal $G$-bundles" but instead with "G-2-torsors" and "G-gerbes".

 Here's how it goes: